Plant Sale

 TWO WAYS TO PURCHASE PLANTS

 Pre-orders: are limited to buyers who purchase $100 or more and a 50% deposit is due upon order placement.
-Orders must be received at the WCD office no later than Monday March 11, 2013.
-Pre-orders are pre-bundled for you and can be picked-up on Friday March 22rd, 9am-3:00pm.
+Orders must be received at the WCD office no later than Monday March 12, 2018.
+Pre-orders are bundled for you and can be picked-up on Friday March 23rd, 9am-3:00pm.

 If you’d like to pre-order but can’t meet the $100 minimum, try ordering with neighbors, friends, and family, and then split up the order.
 Use one order form and send in all the payments together.